 One of the main considerations of lenses is the focal length.
 In technical terms, the focal length is the distance between the optical center of the lens and the sensor.
 This is most easily seen in the difference between wide frame shots and narrow frame shots.

 Full frame camera standards are 50mm which is about the equivalent of what a human eye sees.
-Focal length shorter than 50mm are used on wide angle lenses and portray a wider view than that which we normally see.
-Focal length longer than 50mm are used on telephoto lenses and have a much narrower and zoomed in perspective than that which a human eye can perceive.
+Focal lengths shorter than 50mm are used on wide-angle lenses and portray a wider view than that which we normally see.
+Focal lengths longer than 50mm are used on telephoto lenses and have a much narrower and zoomed-in perspective than that which a human eye can perceive.
 Different focal lengths offer different advantages to photography and can each be used in a number of creative ways.

 Camera lenses can also come in fixed lengths or zooms.
 Fixed lengths only have one focal length while zooms can cover a wider range of focal lengths.

 Every lens has a limit on how small or large the aperture will go.
 These minimum and maximum apertures are usually specified on the outside of the lens as F-stops.
 Maximum aperture is another important thing to consider when choosing a lens for your camera.
-An F1.8 lens is capable of letting more light in than a F4 lens or a higher aperture lens.
-Advantages to these larger apertures are the ability to shoot in lower light and produce higher quality images.
-Larger apertures also produce a shallower depth of field and adds dimension to a photo by blurring the background.
+An F1.8 lens is capable of letting more light in than an F4 lens or a higher aperture lens.
+Advantages to these larger apertures are the ability to shoot in lower light and produce higher-quality images.
+Larger apertures also produce a shallower depth of field and add dimension to a photo by blurring the background.

-Wide angle lenses use a focal length between 24mm and 35mm, but an ultra wide angle lens can go even lower than 24mm.
-Photos taken with this lens typically features a large depth of field and magnifies the distance between subjects in the foreground and background.
+Wide-angle lenses use a focal length between 24mm and 35mm, but an ultra-wide-angle lens can go even lower than 24mm.
+Photos taken with this lens typically feature a large depth of field and magnify the distance between subjects in the foreground and background.
 A negative aspect of this lens is there is often perspective distortion, which doesn’t make it a good lens for portraits.
 However, wide angles are excellent for architecture, interior, and landscape photography.

-Telephoto lenses have a focal length that is larger than 70mm and often start at 135mm.
-Telephoto lenses are especially beneficially because they draw out specific details in images and can focus on far away subjects.
-These lenses typically have a narrow depth of field and tend to portray subjects closer together, opposite of a wide angle lens.
-Usually, telephoto lenses are used for sports and wildlife photography, but are also sometimes used for landscape or portrait photography.
+Telephoto lenses have a focal length that is larger than 70mm and often starts at 135mm.
+Telephoto lenses are especially beneficial because they draw out specific details in images and can focus on far-away subjects.
+These lenses typically have a narrow depth of field and tend to portray subjects closer together, opposite of a wide-angle lens.
+Usually, telephoto lenses are used for sports and wildlife photography but are also sometimes used for landscape or portrait photography.